angular/angularfire/docs/install-angular-cli-windows10.md

 # Installing Angular CLI on Windows 10

 > There had been installation issues of `@angular/cli` on Windows 10 system.
-Most of the time these errors are related to Python dependecies and node-gyp.
+Most of the time these errors are related to Python dependencies and node-gyp.

 Something as below :